Cubism: Shattering Reality, One Angle at a Time - Your Ultimate Guide

 Cubism might seem like a puzzle initially, maybe even a frustrating one.
 I get it.
 Sometimes looking at art feels like work, and who needs more of that?
 But it's a puzzle worth engaging with.
 It marks a moment when artists fundamentally questioned how we see and challenged centuries of visual tradition.
 Pablo Picasso, Georges Braque, Juan Gris, and others didn't just paint objects; they dissected reality itself and put it back together in a way that forced viewers to look, really look, and think.
 They shattered the window onto the world that Renaissance artists had created and invited us to step inside the fragmented, multi-dimensional experience of seeing.

 For me, as an artist, Cubism is a powerful reminder that the rules are meant to be broken, or at least bent and reshaped.
-It encourages me to look beyond the obvious, to consider multiple angles, and to not be afraid of fragmentation or abstraction in my own work, like the pieces you might find in my art for sale collection.
+It encourages me to look beyond the obvious, to consider multiple angles, and to not be afraid of fragmentation or abstraction in my own work.
 Maybe next time you're in a museum – perhaps even exploring the works at the Zen Museum in Den Bosch – you'll see the echoes of those fragmented perspectives in unexpected places, and the visual riddle won't feel quite so baffling anymore.
+Cubism didn't just change art; it changed how we see the world, permanently.